 - Targets business owners, marketing managers, techs and writers.
 Not very narrow, is it?
 This is the audience I work and interact with the most.

 - Teaches at least one new valuable thing.
 I’ve seen guest posts that fly at 30,000 feet sharing stuff everyone already knows like the sun is the closest star.

 - Solid bio.
 Yes, we’ll include a link back to your site / blog, but it also must include sentences about the author.
-(Many of the spammy sites take the people out of the site and anything associated with it.)

 - Discuss topics before writing.
 Why waste your time on topics that won’t fit the blog?
 The sooner we nail it, the fewer edits the article will need — saving time for everyone.